pepkit/hello_looper/README.md

  * the `pipelines_dir`, which is [pipedir](pipedir), where the pipeline code lives.

  For this example the `pipelines_dir` is included locally, but in practice this is usually a separate folder (you can point to anything).
 In this case, it contains a very simple pipeline that counts the number of lines in an input file called [count_lines.sh](pipedir/pipelines/count_lines.sh).

+### More information

+Learn more of the advanced features of looper on the official [Read the Docs](http://looper.readthedocs.org/) pages.